How to Search for Datasets by Keyword

 Whether you want to view data in a spreadsheet-style view, download it, or find a specific data observation, you first need to find a dataset (a collection of related data) first.
 The quickest way to get to it is by using a keyword search.

-Go to the toolbar at the top of every page and hover over "Search" to show a search box.
+Alternatively, choose the data tab from anywhere else, and hover over "Search" to show a search box.
 Enter keywords here to search for datasets with matching titles or descriptions.
-Or you can also enter place names or GSS codes to find geographic areas.

 In this example we’ll search for data about homelessness.